Monday, May 5, 2025

 I saw the painting above at the Art Institute of Chicago when I visited last September.
 There was something about the painting that attracted me.
 I loved the way the artist framed the view of the house with tree branches.
 The artist is Lawren Stewart Harris and it was painted in 1919.
 I had never heard of the artist and I was curious about him.
 He's a Canadian artist whose early career focused on landscapes mostly around Toronto.
 He gradually moved his creative style to more modern or abstract viewpoints.
 He was a founding member of the Group of Seven, a group of Canadian painters who shared the same artistic vision.
 His modern paintings are more well known than the landscapes like this one.

-Here is a link to a great YouTube video of the actor and art lover Steve Martin introducing an exhibit of his modern works at the Museum of Find Arts in Boston.
+Here is a link to a great YouTube video of the actor and art lover Steve Martin introducing an exhibit of his modern works at the Museum of Fine Arts in Boston.

 Sunday, January 27, 2019